 Budget Option: Kandy City View

 If all you need during your stay in Kandy is a simple hotel with a bed and a shower, Kandy City View is a good choice.
-Located within 20-minute walk from the Temple of the Tooth Relic, the hotel is very affordable, clean and provides amazing views of the city.
+Located within a 20-minute walk from the Temple of the Sacred Tooth Relic, the hotel is affordable, clean, and provides amazing city views.

 I only spent two days in Kandy as well, but really loved it!
 I met some locals and they invited me over for dinner.
 Such a cool experience!
 Great photos by the way